0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 4.1.b : Update the ALU for substraction arithmetic

-Before going any further, here are some basics that are neverthelesss important (and are pretty umportant details that ANYONE can get wrong) :
+Before going any further, here are some basics that are neverthelesss important (and are pretty important details that ANYONE can get wrong) :

 - In RISC-V, when the LU, performs a ```sub```, we do ```srcA - srcB``` and not the contrary.
   - e.g. ```sub rd, rs1, rs2```